OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-16.md

 ## 1 Kings 16:17

-Then Omri and all Israel with him went up from Gibbethon and besieged Tirzah.
+Omri and all Israel with him advanced from Gibbethon and laid siege to Tirzah.

 ## 1 Kings 16:18